luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 ```
 {{% /codefig %}}

-Whatever value stored in `DATABASE_NAME` is hardcoded into the build artifact
+Whatever value is in `DATABASE_NAME` is hardcoded into the release artifact
-at compilation and cannot be modified when you deploy, even when you set them in
-your runtime.
+at compilation.
+After you deploy you cannot change it.
+Ever.

 Blog posts, articles, and Stackoverflow questions have all been written about
 compile time environment variables.
 Even Plataformatec wrote an article, [_How
 to config environment variables with Elixir and
 Exrm_](http://blog.plataformatec.com.br/2016/05/how-to-config-environment-variables-with-elixir-and-exrm/).

 Most solutions say to use a secret file.
-Others, in the case of distilery, to to
+Others, in the case of distilery, to
-define your variables in a particular format `user: "${DB_USER}"` and in
+define your variables in a [string interpolated format](https://hexdocs.pm/distillery/runtime-configuration.html) `user:
+"${DB_USER}"`.
+On startup you can pass an additional environment variable,
-conjuction with a certain environment variable `REPLACE_OS_VARS=true` it will
+`REPLACE_OS_VARS=true` and it will magically replace `${DB_USER}` when whatever
-interpolate `${}` with environment variables on startup.
+value exists in the `DB_USER` environment variable.

 Both of these solutions are fine, but I prefer using environment variables the
 same way in Elixir as I do in other languages.